SEO Settings

 Include your company name and keywords like “changelog,” “updates,” or “what’s new.”

-The first ~160 characters of your announcement become the meta description.
+The first ~160 characters of your post become the meta description.
 Make them count.

 Add cover images